cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 -->

-The genesis needs only be generated once, then it is distributed and copied onto machines.
+The genesis only needs to be generated once, then it is distributed and copied onto all the network's machines.

 ### Token name(s)

 One of the simpler parameters that you can decide on is the name of the staking token.
 The name you choose is for the indivisible denomination.
 For the Cosmos Hub that is `uatom`, which is understood as a millionth of an ATOM.

-For instance, if you decide that your token is the STONE and that it contains a billion indivisible units, by convention, you would name the unit an `nstone`, as in a _nano STONE_.
+For instance, if you decide that your token is the STONE and that each STONE contains a billion indivisible units, by convention you would name the unit an `nstone`, as in a _nano STONE_.

 Keeping on-brand, your new chain is named _stone-age_.